-\textbf{Remarks:} Note that not all ATTO are TTO, as an ATTO might contain directed monolabel triangles, that do not form any correlated monolabel triangle with a forth vertex.
+Note that not all ATTO are TTO, as an ATTO might contain directed monolabel triangles, that do not form any correlated monolabel triangle with a fourth vertex.
 Take a single monolabel triangle as an example where a directed orientation of its arcs is an ATTO.
-Exactly like in the static case, where it is important to note that the existence of a quasi-transitive orientation $O$ of $G$, proves the existence of a transitive orientation $O'$ of $G$, although $O$ might not be transitive as it can contain directed triangles.
+Exactly like in the static case, where it is important to note that the existence of a quasi-transitive orientation $O$ of $G$ proves the existence of a transitive orientation $O'$ of $G$, although $O$ might not be transitive as it can contain directed triangles.
 This is why the lexicographic strategy is the key argument in our method, as it was in \cite{hell2014ordering} for the static case.
-Additionally, we ensure that Theorem \ref{theo:gouila-houri-generalization} also holds for the static case.
+Additionally, we ensure that Theorem \ref{theo:gouila-houri-generalization} is a correct extension of the static case.
 Note that static graphs can be considered as monolabel temporal graphs.
 As no correlated monolabel triangle can be induced by a monolabel temporal graph $\mathcal{G}$, it follows that in that case $Aug(\mathcal{G})$ is equal to $Imp(\mathcal{G})$.
-Then, it is easy to see that $i) \Leftrightarrow ii) $ is the Ghouila-Houri result \cite{GhouilaHouri}.
+Then, it is easy to see that the double implication between $i)$ and $ii)$ corresponds to the Ghouila-Houri result, i.e. Theorem \ref{theo:GH}.
 Moreover, in the static scenario the forcing relations are symmetric, i.e. if $(a,b)$ forces $(b,a)$ in $Aug(\mathcal{G})$, then $(b,a)$ forces $(a,b)$ in return.
 Hence, if $(a,b) \in Ness(\mathcal{G})$ then $(b,a)$ also belongs to $ Ness(\mathcal{G})$.
-Therefore, $Ness(\mathcal{G}) \neq \emptyset$ implies that $\mathcal{G}$ is not a comparability graph as $Ness(\mathcal{G})$ will necessarily induce a cycle, in particular every necessary arc will be contained in a 2-cycle.
+Therefore, $Ness(\mathcal{G}) \neq \emptyset$ implies that $\mathcal{G}$ is not a comparability graph as $Ness(\mathcal{G})$ will automatically induce a cycle as every necessary arc will be contained in a 2-cycle.